kasikrit/PM2.5-analysis/README.md

 # PM-analysis
-Deep Learning and Statistical Analysis for Area-Based PM2.5 Forecasting in Hat Yai: A Pilot Study
+Deep Learning and Statistical Approaches for Area-Based PM2.5 Forecasting in Hat Yai, Thailand

 Abstact:

-PM2.5 pollution is a major concern in Southeast Asia, including Thailand, significantly impacting both environmental and human health.
-This study focuses on area-based forecasting of PM2.5 concentrations in Hat Yai city, Songkhla province, using data from 2013 to 2023 collected at the local Hat Yai station.
-We developed and evaluated forecasting models employing Deep Learning and Machine Learning techniques, enhanced by statistical tools for performance analysis.
-The ConvLSTM1D-BiLSTM model, optimized with a 7-input window, 1-output window, and 6 strides, emerged as the most effective, achieving a mean MAE of 2.11 and a mean R2 score of 0.64.
-In PM2.5 level classification, it reached macro average sensitivity and F1 scores of 0.79 and 0.78, respectively.
-External validation with data from four nearby stations further demonstrated the model's effectiveness, yielding a mean MAE of 2.57.
-The results of this pilot study highlight the robustness of our method, paving the way for its practical application in similar settings.
+PM2.5 pollution poses a significant environmental and health concern across Southeast Asia, including Thailand.
+This study aims to forecast area-based PM2.5 concentrations in Hat Yai city, Songkhla province, using daily data collected from the Hat Yai monitoring station from 2013 to 2023.
+To achieve this, we developed and evaluated forecasting models utilizing both Deep Learning (DL) and Machine Learning (ML) techniques, with performance assessed using statistical tools.
+Among the tested models, the ConvLSTM1D-BiLSTM model, optimized with a 7-input window, 1-output window, and 6 strides, demonstrated the highest effectiveness, achieving a mean MAE of 2.05 and a mean R\(^2\) score of 0.68.
+In PM2.5 level classification, this model attained macro-average accuracy, sensitivity, and F1 scores of 0.86, 0.80, and 0.80, respectively.
+External validation using data from four nearby stations further confirmed the model's effectiveness, yielding a mean MAE of 1.38 and a mean R\(^2\) score of 0.90.
+These results underscore the robustness of our approach, supporting its practical application, particularly for local stations in Southern Thailand.

+# Software requirements

+The code and data for this study, developed using Python 3.8.18 and TensorFlow 2.13.1.
+Statistical analyses were conducted using Scipy (version 1.10.1), Statsmodels (version 0.14.1), and Scikit-posthocs(version 0.8.1).
+Additionally, the Kaggle Notebook illustrating the development and validation of the proposed model is publicly available at https://www.kaggle.com/code/kasikrit/pm-analysis-train-and-validate.
+## Create a python environment
+We use [Anaconda](https://anaconda.org/).
+With in Anaconda command prompt.

+conda create -n py38pm python=3.8.18
+conda activate py38pm

+## Install software packages
+Install software packages in requirements.txt
+For example.

+pip install TensorFlow==2.13.1 scipy=1.10.1, statsmodels==0.14.1

+## Dataset prepareration

+# 1. How to train and validate a model?